 The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-Many businesses experienced a rapid and unexpected decrease in their revenue streams as a result of the coronavirus (COVID-19) outbreak, and consequently suffered cash flow problems that impacted their ability to pay any VAT due.
-In light of this, the Chancellor announced a delay in the requirement to make VAT payments that fell due between 20 March 2020 and 30 June 2020.
-Businesses that do not elect to take advantage to the ‘new payment scheme’ mentioned above have been given until 31 March 2021 to pay any liabilities accumulated in this period; they can opt to pay the VAT due at the usual time if they pref
+Many businesses experienced a rapid and unexpected decrease in their revenue streams as a result of the coronavirus outbreak, and consequently suffered cash flow problems that impacted their ability to pay their VAT liabilities to HMRC.
+In light of this, businesses were allowed to defer VAT payments that fell due between 20 March 2020 and 30 June 2020.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.